Last updated 24 January 2025

-The chief psychiatrist is a psychiatrist appointed by the government whose functions includes:
+The chief psychiatrist is a psychiatrist appointed by the government whose functions include (s 301 Mental Health Act 2016 (Qld) (Mental Health Act)):

-- ensuring, as far as possible, that patient’s rights are protected and balanced with the rights of other
+• ensuring, as far as possible, that patient’s rights are protected and balanced with the rights of others

-- ensuring that the involuntary assessment and treatment of patients complies with the Mental Health Act 2016 (Qld)
+• ensuring that the involuntary assessment and treatment of patients complies with the Mental Health Act

-- facilitating the proper and efficient administration of the Act, and monitoring compliance
+• facilitating the proper and efficient administration of the Act, and monitoring and auditing compliance with the Act

 However, the chief psychiatrist does not run authorised mental health services or employ the psychiatrists or other staff who work in them.